lianadna/freeCodeCamp-responsive-web-design/README.md

-# Responsive Web Design Certification Projects
+# Responsive Web Design Certification

 [freeCodeCamp](https://www.freeCodeCamp.org/) is a free, open-source learning platform that offers interactive lessons, hands-on projects, and certifications in web development, machine learning, and more.
 Every certification is earned by completing practical projects that demonstrate real-world coding skills.